Minhyeok01/FCLQC/README.md

-# FCLQC
+# fqcomp
-Fast and Concurrent Lossless Qualityscores Compressor written by Rust.
+Quality scores compressor using parallel arithmetic code written by Rust.

 Two input Files(input fastq file and parameter json file) are required for program.